Chest Day Workout for Maximum Muscle Growth

 This is an exercise that truly doesn’t look like it would do much, but you’ll feel the burn.
 Trust me!

-10 pound plates are perfect for me.
+10-pound plates are perfect for me.
 This exercise isn’t about how heavy you can go, but about how hard you’re squeezing your chest.

-4. Repeat for reps.
+5. Repeat — Repeat this for reps.

 Weighted/Banded Push-ups

 Using weights or bands in a push-up takes this exercise to a whole new level.
-It’s great for developing your chest and triceps, and is harder than it looks.
+It’s great for developing your chest and triceps and is harder than it looks.

-If the weight or bands make the push-up too difficult, then just do good old fashioned push-ups with your bodyweight.
+If the weight or bands make the push-up too difficult, then just do good old-fashioned push-ups with your body weight.
 You can always work up to adding the resistance.

 Because a banded push-up is more complex to explain, that’s what I’ll go through here.

-3. From there, drop to the floor and get into a high plank/push-up position with your hips in line with your shoulders and feet.
+3. Plank Position From there, drop to the floor and get into a high plank/push-up position with your hips in line with your shoulders and feet.
 Part of the resistance band should be beneath each hand.
 This is the starting position

-5. Keep your core engaged as you use your chest and triceps to push yourself back up to the starting position.
+5. Push Up Keep your core engaged as you use your chest and triceps to push yourself back up to the starting position.
 As you push up, the resistance band will stretch and add more resistance.

 If you don’t have a resistance band, you can do weighted push-ups.
 You do the exact same push-up, but here’s the difference.